perrymant/perrymant.github.io/_posts/2017-12-22-b-DeBruijn-Sequences.md

  '00000100011001010011101011011111'
  {% endhighlight %}

-I then implemented this within MaxMSP and triggered MIDI notes.
-When you set up a couple of these generators each at a different MIDI note value you can get some interesting results quickly.
+I then implemented this within MaxMSP and triggered MIDI notes in an Ensoniq EPS 16+ running a sample set of TR-606 sounds and recorded this on a casseete tape for thick tape saturation.
+When you set up a couple of these generators each at a different MIDI note value you can get some interesting results.